hititan/PPO-Tensorflow-2.0-alpha-with-Unity-ML-Agents/README.md

 # This is an implementation of the Proximla Policy Optimization (PPO) Algortihm in Tensorflow 2.0.0-alpha.
-Training environments are (CartPole, BalSorter, RollerBall, Foklift) made with Unity 3D
+Training environments (CartPole, BalSorter, RollerBall, Foklift) are made with Unity 3D ML Agents v0.7-beta

 <img src="docs/images/unity-wide.png" align="middle" width="3000"/>